NDIS Code of Conduct

 We do not propose to disclose information about you to anyone overseas.
 If we want to transfer your personal information overseas, we will first seek your consent, unless we are required by law to do the transfer.

-We view unauthorised disclosure of your personal information as a serious breach of misconduct by our employees, contractors and agents.
-If the disclosure of personal information is breached disciplinary or legal action will be taken.
+We view unauthorised disclosure of your personal information as serious misconduct by our employees, contractors and agents.
+If the terms of this Policy are breached, disciplinary or legal action will be taken.

 Rights to Seek Access and Correction of Personal Information